 Street Name Holders.
 If you hold your shares in "street name" and do not provide specific voting instructions, then, under the rules of the Nasdaq, the bank, broker, trustee or other nominee may generally vote on routine matters but cannot vote on non-routine matters.
 If you do not provide voting instructions on non-routine matters, your shares will not be voted by your bank, broker, trustee or other nominee.
-As a result, your bank, broker, trustee or other nominee may not vote your shares without receipt of a voting instruction form with respect to Proposal 1 (election of directors), Proposal 3 (advisory vote on executive compensation), Proposal 4 (vote on amendments to the AngioDyanmics, Inc. 2020 Equity Incentive Plan) and Proposal 5 (advisory vote on the frequency of Say-On-Pay votes) because each proposal is a non-routine matter, but may vote your shares without your instructions with respect to Proposal 2 (ratification of appointment of independent registered public accounting firm) because this matter is considered routine.
+As a result, your bank, broker, trustee or other nominee may not vote your shares without receipt of a voting instruction form with respect to Proposal 1 (election of directors), Proposal 3 (advisory vote on executive compensation) and Proposal 4 (vote on an amendment to the AngioDynamics, Inc. 2020 Equity Incentive Plan) because each proposal is a non-routine matter, but may vote your shares without your instructions with respect to Proposal 2 (ratification of appointment of independent registered public accounting firm) because this matter is considered routine.